atom/atom/README.md

 Atom is installed!
 Type `atom [path]` from the commmand line or find it in `/Applications/Atom.app`

 ## Your ~/.atom Directory
-An basic .atom directory is installed when you run `rake install`.
-Take a look at ~/.atom/atom.coffee for more information.
+A basic ~/.atom directory is installed when you run `rake install`.
 Take a look at ~/.atom/atom.coffee for more information.

 ## Basic Keyboard shortcuts
 Atom doesn't have much in the way of menus yet.
 Use these keyboard shortcuts to